SUSAN TREGONING PHOTOGRAPHY

 The town was just a large Spanish Rancho named Aqua Negro Chiquita before Don Celso Baco, the city's founder, built a chapel there in 1873, naming it for his mother, Rosa, and Saint Rosa of Lima, the first canonized saint in the New World.

 The Route 66 Auto Museum in Santa Rosa is owned by James “Bozo” Cordova and his family.
-Mr. Cordova also owns the garage next door and does all the restoration work.
-There are more than 30 beautifully restored antique autos on display, along with motorcycles, bicycles, and other Route 66 memorabilia in the museum.
+Mr. Cordova owns the garage next door and does all the restoration work.
+More than 30 beautifully restored antique autos are on display, along with motorcycles, bicycles, and other Route 66 memorabilia in the museum.

 Sun 'n Sand Motel Neon Sign - 2050 US Route 66